If you are looking for partial dentures in the greater Houston, TX area look no further than Best Dental.

 A partial denture is used when one or more teeth remain in the mouth.
 A fixed bridge is used to replace one or more teeth by placing crowns on the teeth either side of the gap and attaching artificial teeth to the crowns.
 This is then cemented into place.
 This kind of denture fills in the gap left behind by missing teeth and can also prevent your other teeth from changing position.

 A precision partial denture is removable and has internal attachments instead of clasps that attach to the crowns for a more natural-looking appliance.
+Unlike dental implants, partial dentures are removable appliances as they need to be taken out at nights before bedtime.

 What Types Of Partial Dentures Are There?